 A first-prizewinner in many national and international competitions, deMaine was the first cellist ever to win the grand prize at San Francisco's Irving M. Klein International Competition for Strings.
 As soloist, he has collaborated with many distinguished conductors, including Neeme Jarvi, Peter Oundjian, Joseph Silverstein, and Leonard Slatkin, and has performed nearly all the major cello concertos with the Detroit Symphony Orchestra, where he served as principal cello for over a decade. deMaine has also served as a gust principal in the Saint Paul Chamber Orchestra, the Toronto Symphony Orchestra, and the Bergen Philharmonic Orchestra (Norway).

-Rober deMiane's principal teachers include Leonard Rose, Steven Doane, Paul Katz, Aldo Parisot, Luis Garcia-Renart, and Felix Galimir, and counts among his chamber-music partners violinists James Ehnes, Hilary Hahn, Ani and Ida Kavafian, pianists Emanuel Ax, Orion Weiss, and Yefim Bronfman.
-He has made regular appearances at the international music festivals of Marlboro, Aspen, Heidelberg, San Miguel de Allende, Montréal, and Seattle, and is also the cellist of the highly acclaimed Ehnes String Quartet as well as the newly formed Dicterow-deMaine-Biegel Trio.
+Rober deMiane's principal teachers include Leonard Rose, Steven Doane, Paul Katz, ALdo Parisot, Luis Garcia-Renart, and Felix Galimir, and his frequent chamber music collaborators include James Ehnes, Hilary Hahn, Ani and Ida Kavafian, and pianists Emanuel Ax, Orion Weiss, and Yefin Bronfman.
+He has made regular appearances at the international music festivals of Marlboro, Aspen, Heidelberg, San Miguel de Allende, Montreal, and Seattle and is also the cellist of the highly acclaimed Ehnes String Quartet as well as the newly formed Dicterow-deMaine-Biegel Trio.

-For more information, please visit his official website at www.robertdemaine.com
+For more information, please visit his official website at www.robertdemaine.com.